I have such a yummy recipe to share today! This is a meal that pinches pennies and satisfies.

 Recently, I moved to an older home that was plagued by really slow drains.
 After every shower there was a nasty soap scum film that settled in the corners and up the sides of the tub.
 Keeping a tidy house is important to me, so that scummy film was driving me nuts!

 Baking soda and salt make a fantastic abrasive stain remover and works miracles on baked on messes in the kitchen, so I set out to see if it would solve my scummy situation in the bathroom too.
 The results floored me!

 Vinegar 2-3 cups

 This mixture is low cost, gentle but effective and the ingredients are things that most people already have in their kitchen/medicine cabinet.

 To start, remove the stopper of the tub or sink you are working on.

 Pour the baking soda and salt mixture into the drain until it is filled.

 The drain will improve immediately, but may still be slow.
 It takes time for the clog to work its way down to the larger sewage pipes.
-If the drain is still slow in 2-3 days, rinse and repeat the process!
+If the drain is still slow in a day or two, rinse and repeat!